fenago/kubernetes-course/md/Lab_3.md

 ```

 -   A Deployment is an API object that allows us to easily manage and
     update pods.
-You will learn more about Deployments in *Chapter 7*,
+You will learn more about Deployments in *Lab 7*,
     *Kubernetes Controllers*.
 You can get the list of Deployments using
     the following command: